 Looking to elevate your meal with an elegant and gourmet starch?
 These Truffle Mashed Potatoes require just 5 ingredients and 30 minutes to come to life and are outrageously creamy and flavorful.

-- Russet potatoes.
-You can also use Yukon gold potatoes!
-I always use Russet because that’s how my mom makes them, and they taste like home to me.
+I always use Russet because that’s how my mom makes them, and they taste like home to me, but you can also use Yukon gold.

 The taste of truffle oil is really unique.
 I would describe it as earthy, umami, and almost like a meaty or gamy flavor.
 It has similar notes to other earthy mushrooms but is much more intense.